turingschool-examples/frontend-mod-1-prework/day_3/day3-exercises.md

 ### 1. If you're using an input element in a form, what attribute controls the behavior of that input?
-The attribute `type` with the associated `"text"` variable will control the input type that the user is allowed to input.
+The attribute `type` will control what the input does.
+There are different `type` options that would allow for different kinds of input.

 ### 2. What element is used to create a dropdown list?
 The `<select>` element can create dropdown lists.  nested within this element will be `<option>` elements with a value equal to one of the options listed.
 The structure is: `<option value="choice_1>Choice 1</option>"`